USS O’Brien (DD-725)

 The USS O’Brien had an extensive history of service during three major actions.
 For her service she received six battle stars for serving in World War II, five for the Korean War actions, and three stars for serving during the conflict in Vietnam.
 O’Brien’s first deployment was in 1944 when she was sent to Scotland.
 She served during the invasion of Normandy and lost 13 crew members after taking enemy fire.

 Following service in Europe, she escorted the USS Ticonderoga, an aircraft carrier, to the Pacific.
-In the Pacific theater she participated in offensive operations and helped to sink the USS Ward, which could not be saved after kamikaze attacks.
+In the Pacific theater she participated in offensive operations and used gunfire to sink the USS Ward, which could not be saved after kamikaze attacks.
 The O’Brien rescued 198 crew members from the Ward.
 Later she served in air strikes in 1945 against Tokyo and Iwo Jima.

 In the 1960s, after significant upgrades, the O’Brien served in the Vietnam War.
 She provided escort, participated in offensive strategies, and conducted search and rescue operations.
 She also became one of the first ships to refuel a helicopter mid-flight.
 The O’Brien’s last duties were to patrol the Pacific and to conduct searches and rescues in the weeks leading up to decommissioning in 1972.
 She was towed into the Pacific from San Diego and was sunk as part of target practice.